sjc5/kiruna/README.md

 Kiruna has a few lightweight runtime helpers for referencing hashed static assets from Go code and templates (e.g., `Kiruna.GetPublicURL("favicon.ico")`) and for including your CSS in your HTML templates (e.g., `Kiruna.GetCriticalCSSStyleElement()`, `Kiruna.GetStyleSheetLinkElement()`).
 They have zero third-party dependencies and are aggressively cached whenever possible, so you can feel free to call them even in the hot path of your application.

 Kiruna is completely decoupled from any specific frameworks or libraries, so you can use it with any Go server framework or router you choose, or just use the standard library.
+Moreover, unlike some alternatives, Kiruna doesn't require you to install any tooling on your machine.
+It is orchestrated solely from inside your repo and its dependencies.

 ## Starter Tutorial From Scratch (~5 minutes)